k-u-bux/kubux-ai-image-generator/readme.md

 - `~/.config/kubux-ai-image-generator/prompt_history.json` - Saved prompts
 - `~/.config/kubux-ai-image-generator/neg_prompt_history.json` - Saved negative prompts
 - `~/.config/kubux-ai-image-generator/context_history.json` - Saved context image URLs
+You do not need to edit these files.
+Current settings are saved automatically.

-Generated images are saved to:
+Generated images are saved by default to:
 - `~/Pictures/kubux-ai-image-generator/`
+This can be changed through the navigation bar at the bottom.

 ## Troubleshooting